What Is a Mortgage Loan Officer?

-Find a licensed professional to guide you in getting a home loan
+A licensed professional can help guide you in getting a home loan

-Figuring out how to get a mortgage isn’t simple, and when buying a home, you need to work with several licensed professionals.
-One important person to have on your team is a mortgage loan officer who guides prospective homebuyers through the process of obtaining a home loan.
+When buying a home, you’ll need to work with several licensed professionals.
+One important person to have on your team is a mortgage loan officer.
+This person guides prospective homebuyers through the process of obtaining a home loan.

-While mortgage loan officers perform a similar role to a mortgage broker, they’re not exactly the same.
-Consider these factors in finding the right mortgage loan officer to help you decide on a home loan and complete your application successfully.
+While mortgage loan officers perform a similar role to mortgage brokers, they’re not exactly the same.
+Below, learn how to find the right mortgage loan officer to help you choose a home loan and complete your application successfully.

-Jump to insightTalk to multiple mortgage loan officers to find the right fit with the best financial deal for you.
+Jump to insightTalk to multiple mortgage loan officers to find the right fit and the best financial deal for you.

 Jump to insightWhat does a mortgage loan officer do?

-Your mortgage loan officer guides you through the mortgage process, including mortgage pre-approval, submission of loan application and the eventual closing on your home loan.
+Your mortgage loan officer will then guide you through the mortgage process, including mortgage pre-approval, the submission of your loan application and the eventual closing on your home loan.
 It’s their job to help you understand the details of your loan, including mortgage interest rates, closing costs and other fees.

 » MORE: How to get a mortgage